 Waterline Writers Submissions:

-Submissions are accepted from August 1st – March 31st.
-To be considered as a featured writer (for a 10-minute reading slot), please read and follow our Submission Guidelines below.
-We also recommend reading General Information and Submission Tips (further below).
+To be considered as a featured writer (for a 10-minute reading slot), FOLLOW our Submission Guidelines and our General Information and Submission Tips below.
 Read the Event FAQs tab to get the full picture.
 (And if you don’t want to submit your work, read about our Open Mic.)

 - Attach a short bio, max.
 90 words.
 Include one website, Facebook page or book purchasing link.

 - Attach a photo in JPG or PNG format—a head shot works best.